 New Year's Eve is called 'Despedida de Año' or 'Año Viejo'.
 When the clock strikes midnight, it's traditional to eat a grape on each chime for good luck!
 Then everyone hugs each other and people celebrate the new year letting off fireworks and firecrackers and honk their car horns!
 People then like to listen to a traditional poem called 'El Brindis del Bohemio' (A Bohemian Toast) which is played on the radio.

 Epiphany is also a popular celebration in Puerto Rico.
 Epiphany Eve on the 5th of January is called 'Víspera de Reyes'.
 Traditional Catholics go to church to pray the rosary to honor the Three Wisemen/Kings.
 Children also hope that they be left gifts by the Wisemen and leave fresh grass in shoeboxes under their beds for the King's camels to eat.

 Epiphany on the 6th January is called 'Día de Reyes' (Day of the Kings).
 Children wake up early to check out what the Kings have left them!
 On the 6th, 7th and 8th people also remember the three Wisemen/Kings: 6th = Gaspar; 7th = Melchor; 8th = Baltazar.
-Traditionally after Epiphany and starting on the 9th were the Octavas and Octavitas.
-There are special services honouring Jesus and the Kings/Wisemen.
-They last eight days each - so another sixteen days of celebrations!
-But not many people take part in them now and Christmas and New Year celebrations often finish after 'Día de Reyes'.
+Traditionally after Epiphany there are special services honouring Jesus and the Kings/Wisemen called 'Octava de la Epifanía'.
+They last eight days (octava is eighth in Spanish), starting on the 6th January and ending on the 13th January.
+Not many people take part in them now and Christmas and New Year celebrations often finish after 'Día de Reyes'.